ibm-cloud-docs/databases-for-postgresql/howto-changing-config.md

 {: #using-cli}
 {: cli}

 You can check the default configuration of your deployment with the `deployment-configuration-schema` command.
+The output of the `deployment-configuration-schema` command shows only the **default** configuration, even after you change your configuration.
+To view database-specific changes, query the database directly.
+{: important}

 ```sh
 ibmcloud cdb deployment-configuration-schema <INSTANCE_NAME_OR_CRN>